johngodlee/geosci_linux_intro/geosci_linux_intro.md

 ```

 <a name="editors"></a>

 ## Text editors and pagers

 Our notes file (`~/linux_intro/notes/notes.txt`) is still a blank file.
 Let's fill it with some notes.
 There are a multitude of terminal based text editors available on the GeoSciences Linux systems.
-It is often much quicker to edit a text file in the Linux server environment rather than edit it on a Windows machine and copy it across every time you make a change.
+It is often much quicker to edit a text file in the Linux server environment on the command line rather than edit it on a Windows machine and copy it across every time you make a change.
 Some notable text editors, in my own order from most to least complex are:

 - `emacs`
 - `vim`
 - `ed`
 - `nano`

-Move to the directory where `notes.txt` is found, then open up `notes.txt` file using `nano`, type some text then save and exit using `Ctrl-x`.
+Move to the directory where `notes.txt` is found, then open the `notes.txt` file using `nano`, type some text then save and exit using `Ctrl-x`.

 ```
 cd ~/linux_intro/notes/wk_1